StarManTheGamer/poly-newdocs/docs/objects/types/Color.md

 ## Notes

-Alpha is between 1 and 255.
+The alpha property is between 0 and 255.
+0 is fully transparent and 255 is fully visible.

 ## Constructors